How is pre-ICO different from ICO?

 - Investor documents are usually a whitepaper or a webpage and some internet forum posts.
 With the technical specification of ICO, investors get a complete understanding of the project and why they should invest in it to make profits out of it.

 - Generally, the project will hold back some tokens.
-This further give the project a valuation of their token holdings based upon the price of the token multiplied by the number of tokens they retain.
+This further gives the project a valuation of their token holdings based upon the price of the token multiplied by the number of tokens they retain.

 - At times, there are minimum and maximum amounts to be raised through Initial Coin Offering.
 If the minimum is not reached, investors get the refund back and the project is stopped.
 When the maximum is reached, no more coins are given out.